 From the caves, you will have the most spectacular view of the ocean and of the village of Puertito de los Molinos.

-Take your time to explore, as this a unique experience, one that no tour company has on offer.
+Take your time to explore, as this a unique experience, one that no tour company has to offer.

-We recommend making the journey back to the beach in a maximum of 60 minutes from the time when the tide was at its lowest point before the ocean starts to rise.
+We recommend making the journey back to the beach in a maximum of 60 minutes from the time when the tide is at its lowest point before the ocean starts to rise.

 During our several visits there we did not see any families with children making the crossing towards the caves and we wouldn't recommend you try it.
 Keep in mind that crossing over to the caves can be dangerous and you have to be really careful where you step - there's actually a section with a dip and it can be scary when you step in it.